murali22chan/InfoLab-Final-Repository/README.md

 ## Hypergraph and LLM
 This file contains the code to run the Hypergraph + LLM method on the HC3 dataset.
 Load the HC3 dataset files to the "/data" folder.
 Use "run_experiment" to run the experiment.

+## Reverse Engineering CoT
+This file contains the code to run GAT + BERT method.
+Load the HC3 dataset files to the "/data" folder.
+Use "hyperparameter_search" to perform hyperparater seach for LR and Epochs.
+Use "hyperparameter_search_at_sp" to run hyperparameter search for the number of splits and the number of attention heads.

+Load Data.pkl file directly here from drive to reduce the run time by utilizing the saved BERT embeddings as a graph.